lorenzos/FloatingTips/README.md

 - **motionOnHide**: If the tip will animate when hiding (default `TRUE`).
 - **showOn**: When to show the tip, can be any event of the target element (default `"mouseenter"`).
 - **hideOn**: When to hide the tip, can be any event of the target element (default `"mouseleave"`).
+- **discrete**: Whether to show only one tip of the same group at the same time (default `FALSE`).
+The "same group" is considered the elements which have been passed to the `FloatingTips` instance in the constructor or being `attach()`ed later on.
 - **showDelay**: The delay the show event is fired (default `0`).
 - **hideDelay**: The delay the hide event is fired (default `0`).
 - **className**: The class name the tip container will get; necessary for styling (default `"floating-tip"`).